How to Grow Scented Evergreen Star jasmine

 Where to plant Star Jasmine and growing tips

-Star Jasmine is H4 hardy, which is hardy through most of the UK.
+Star Jasmine is H4 hardy, is hardy through most of the UK.
 Even so, it is best planted in a sheltered spot and in well-drained soil.
 Like many plants, it is hardy, but it will not tolerate winter wet.

 It requires no routine pruning or maintenance.
 Apart from a tidy up or trim from time to time, this variety of Jasmine requires very little attention.